laitathei/Setup-Zed-camera/SETUP.md

 chmod +x ZED_SDK_Linux_*.run
 ./ZED_SDK_Linux_*.run
 ```
-# If ZED SDK said that want to update your CUDA version automatically, don't type yes otherwise otherwise your may not able to open ubuntu system anymore
+# If ZED SDK said that want to update your CUDA version automatically, don't type yes otherwise your may not able to open ubuntu system anymore
 #### The best way is to check your current CUDA version in command line first.

 ```XML